 Any processing based on consent will be made clear to you at the time of collection or use.
-Consent can be withdrawn at any time by contacting the Care Home Manager on 01475 673373 or email@example.com
+Consent can be withdrawn at any time by contacting the Care Home Manager, 01475 673373 [email protected]

 Who we share your personal data with

 We take care to allow access to personal data only to those who require such access to perform their tasks and duties, and to third parties who have a legitimate purpose for accessing it.
 Whenever we permit a third party to access personal information, we will implement appropriate measures to ensure the data is used in a manner consistent with this notice and that the security and confidentiality of the data is maintained.